p-quic/p-quic.github.io/_pages/_getting_started.md

 That's it!
 Several objects files should have been generated.
 Each of them are ELF files containing the eBPF code implementing the plugin behavior.
 Let's plug them in PQUIC!

-# Running your first plugin inside PQUIC
+## Running your first plugin inside PQUIC

 As in our first run of `picoquicdemo`, open two terminals.
-In the first one, we will launch the server with the `fec` plugin as follow.
+In the first one, we will launch the server with the `fec` plugin as follows.
 {% highlight bash %}
 $ cd working_dir/pquic
 $ ./picoquicdemo -P plugins/fec/fec.plugin